microsoft/botframework-cli/specs/OrchestratorCLI.md

 6. Examine report to ensure that the recognition quality is satisfactory.
 For more on report interpretation see **TBD**.
 7. If not, adjust the label file in (1) and repeat steps 2-6 until satisfied.

-For more information on Machine Learning design practices see [Wikipedia: Training, validation, and test sets][https://en.wikipedia.org/wiki/Training,_validation,_and_test_sets], and [Machine Learning Mastery][https://machinelearningmastery.com/difference-test-validation-datasets/].
+For more information on Machine Learning design practices see [References](#References).

 #### Variation: Composer Dialogs